Skip to content

 Returns: New rotated image (or None if dst_buffer provided)

-Optimization notes: - Rotations of exactly 90°, 180°, and 270° use optimized fixed-angle kernels (lossless, pixel-perfect) - Other angles use bilinear interpolation - 0° rotation is optimized as a simple copy
+Optimization notes: - Rotations of exactly 90°, 180°, and 270° use optimized fixed-angle kernels (lossless, pixel-perfect) - Other angles use the selected interpolation method - 0° rotation is optimized as a simple copy - Fixed rotations (90°/180°/270°) ignore the interpolation parameter

 Expand mode behavior: - expand=True: Canvas size changes to fit the rotated image completely (recommended) - expand=False: Canvas size stays the same, corners may be clipped